 The Media Center opens daily at 7:40 AM and closes at 3:30 PM.
 Students going to the Media Center during class time should have a pass from their current teacher.
 Books may be kept for a two-week loan period.
 Students needing more than five books at a time should consult with a Media Specialist.
 Students are reminded that Internet/computer access is provided in the Media Center, but classroom assignments may supersede individual student use.
-All students who use the Internet must have an Internet agreement on file.
-Students who misuse, abuse, or in any way manipulate the internet for purposes other than research will be subject to severe disciplinary action by the school administration.
+Students who misuse, abuse, or in any way manipulate the internet for purposes other than research will be subject to disciplinary action by the school administration.